 Dallas gave more media coverage to its Blandings house than Fort Worth gave to its Blandings house.
 Throughout the summer of 1948 the Dallas Morning News ran stories about the Dallas dream house on Walnut Hill Lane in Preston Hollow.
 General Electric ran full-page ads.

-The dream houses were all-electric, and Reddy Kilowatt was all smiles in this ad by Dallas Power and Light.
+The dream houses were all-electric, and Reddy Kilowatt was all smiles in this ad by Dallas Power & Light.

 Video from a vintage Reddy Kilowatt TV commercial: